ANNIEsoft/ToolAnalysis/UserTools/BeamClusterPlots/README.md

-# BeamClusterAnalysis
+# BeamClusterPlots

-BeamClusterAnalysis
+BeamClusterPlots

 ## Data

-Describe any data formats BeamClusterAnalysis creates, destroys, changes, or analyzes.
+Describe any data formats BeamClusterPlots creates, destroys, changes, or analyzes.
 E.G.

 **RawLAPPDData** `map<Geometry, vector<Waveform<double>>>`
 * Takes this data from the `ANNIEEvent` store and finds the number of peaks